tiny-craft/tiny-rdm-doc/docs/guide/custom-decoder/index.md

 ### Usage

-After building decoder and encoder, let's see how to use them.
+After building decoder and encoder, let's see how to use them on the command line.
 Since these are PHP scripts, they rely on the PHP runtime, so the usage is as follows:

 - Decode execution command